ReedOei/Pecan/README.md

 ## Installation

+NOTE: You can also use Docker (see below), if you have it.

 You will need Python 3.6 or higher.

 Then, install [spot](https://spot.lrde.epita.fr/install.html); if you are on a Linux-y system, the `install-spot.sh` script may work for you: